 Core Losses or No Load Losses

 The loss comprises the eddy current and hysteresis loss.
-The loss is more or less constant so it is called the fixed losses.
+The loss is more or less constant, called the fixed losses.

 Stator I2R loss :